etmoore/gdi-git-workshop/README.md

 4. `$ git status` to see what you're about to commit
 5. `$ git commit -m "<message>"` to commit the changes in the staging area with a message.

+# Exercise 1

+1. Create a new directory 'song-lyrics' `mkdir song-lyrics`. `cd` into that directory.
+2. Initialize a git repository - `git init`
+3. Create a new text file with the name of your favorite song.
+Example: `touch blank-space.txt`
+4. Open the file in your text editor and write the first two lines of the song.
+5. On the command line, run `$ git status` to see your changes.
+6. `$ git add <filename>` to add your changes to the staging area.
+7. `$ git status` to confirm that your changes have been added to the staging area.

 # Commands for working with a remote repository (e.g. Github)

 `$ git clone <repo path or URL>` - clone a repository into a new directory.